Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Delete Group1.
 Create a new group named Group1 that has a membership type of Office 365.
 Add users and devices to the group.
 - [ ] Modify the membership rule of Group1.
 - [x] Change the membership type of Group1 to Assigned.
 Create two groups that have dynamic memberships.
 Add the new groups to Group1.

-### You have an Azure subscription named Sub1.
-Sub1 contains a virtual network named VNet1 that contains one subnet named Subnet1.
-You create a service endpoint for Subnet1.
-Subnet1 contains an Azure virtual machine named VM1 that runs Ubuntu Server 18.04.
-You create a service endpoint for MicrosoftStorage in Subnet1.
-You need to ensure that when you deploy Docker containers to VM1, the containers can access Azure Storage resources by using the service endpoint.
-What should you do on VM1 before you deploy the container?

-- [ ] Create an application security group and a network security group (NSG).
-- [ ] Edit the docker-compose.yml file.
-- [x] Install the container network interface (CNI) plug-in.

 ### You have an Azure subscription that contains the virtual machines shown in the following table.
 You create the Azure policies shown in the following table.
 You create the resource locks shown in the following table.
 For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point